-The reporting and review activities are authorized at 45 CFR 75 and section 2653 of title XXVI of the PHS, (42 USC 300ff-64).
+The reporting and review activities are authorized at 45 CFR 75 and section 2664 of title XXVI of the PHS, (42 USC 300ff-64).
 Award recipients must comply with Section 6 of HRSA's SF-424 Application Guide and the following reporting and review activities:

 - 1) Progress Report You must submit a progress report to HRSA on an annual basis.
-Further information will be provided in the award notice. - 2) Allocation Report and Expenditure Report You must submit to HRSA an allocation report due 60 days after the start of the budget period and an Expenditure Report due 90 days after the end of the budget period.
+HRSA will provide further information in the award notice. - 2) Allocation Report and Expenditure Report You must submit to HRSA an allocation report due 60 days after the start of the budget period and an Expenditure Report due 90 days after the end of the budget period.
 These reports account for the allocation and expenditure of all grant funds according to Core Medical Services, Support Services, Clinical Quality Management, and Administration.

-- 3) Ryan White Services Report The RSR captures information necessary to demonstrate program performance and accountability and is due to HRSA on an annual basis.
+- 3) Ryan White HIV/AIDS Program Services Report The RSR captures information necessary to demonstrate program performance and accountability and is due to HRSA on an annual basis.
 You must comply with RSR data requirements and mandate compliance by any subrecipients.
-Please refer to the RSR website for additional information. - 4) Federal Financial Report (FFR) The FFR must be submitted to HRSA on an annual basis. - 5) Audits You must submit audits every two (2) years to the lead state agency for RWHAP Part B, consistent with Uniform Guidance 2 CFR 200 as codified by HHS at 45 CFR 75 regarding funds expended in accordance with this title, and include necessary client-level data to complete unmet need calculations and the Statewide Coordinated Statements of Need process. - 6) Integrity and Performance Reporting The Notice of Award will contain a provision for integrity and performance reporting in FAPIIS, as required in 2 CFR 200 Appendix XII.
+Please refer to the RSR website for additional information. - 4) Federal Financial Report (FFR) You must submit the FFR to HRSA on an annual basis. - 5) Audits You must submit audits every two (2) years to the lead state agency for RWHAP Part B, consistent with 45 CFR 75 Subpart F regarding funds expended in accordance with this title, and include necessary client-level data to complete unmet need calculations and the Statewide Coordinated Statements of Need process. - 6) Integrity and Performance Reporting The Notice of Award will contain a provision for integrity and performance reporting in FAPIIS, as required in 45 CFR part 75 Appendix XII.